smashdevcode/IntroductionToTypeScript/presentation.md

 # Introduction to TypeScript

-## TODO

-1. Convert demo app to TS and write up detailed instructions
-1. Incorporate ideas from this sitepen article: [http://www.sitepen.com/blog/2013/12/31/definitive-guide-to-typescript/](http://www.sitepen.com/blog/2013/12/31/definitive-guide-to-typescript/)
-1. Review 1.4 features (union types, let and const keywords)
-1. Review 1.5 features
+---

 ## Questions

 1. Who is familiar with TypeScript?
 1. Who has used TypeScript on a project?
 1. What editor(s) do you use?

- 1. Sublime Text?
- 1. Atom?
- 1. WebStorm?
- 1. Visual Studio?
- 1. Other?
+---

 ## Agenda

+TODO update slide content as needed

 * What is TypeScript?
  * Open source project on GitHub
-* What is static typing?
- * Compare and contrast to dynamic typing
 * Brief History of TypeScript
  * Launched in October 2012
  * ng-conf Announcement
  * Personally avoided TypeScript in order to get familiar with common JS design patterns
+* What is static typing?
+ * Compare and contrast to dynamic typing
-* What is Built in TypeScript?
+* What is Built Using TypeScript?
   * Asana
   * Mozilla Flash
   * Visual Studio Online Editor